A vibrant, compliant legal cannabis market benefits and protects the safety of all Californians. DCC’s compliance efforts support this by:

-- Citations that may include:
+- Issuing a citation that may include:

-- Fines – up to $5,000 per violation (licensees) or $30,000 per violation (unlicensed persons)
+- Fine – up to $5,000 per violation (licensed person) or $30,000 per violation (unlicensed person)

 - Order of abatement

-- Fines based on disciplinary guidelines
+- Imposing a fine based on the disciplinary guidelines

 Learn more about compliance and enforcement actions in chapter 12 of the DCC regulations.